codewithnaman/Java-Features-and-Tutorials/Java-Common/README.md

 [TestConstructor4](src/main/java/com/example1/TestConstructor4.java).
 So in this example extending class variable is not initialized but we are calling method using base class constructor due to which it fails with NPE.

-* Recommended practice is that don't call a polymorphic function from constructor.
+* Recommended practice is that don't call polymorphic function from a constructor.
 * Also, if you still want to do some process on this we can use static factory method.
-Also we can use the supplier to de-duplicate the code for factory.
+Also, we can use the supplier to de-duplicate the code for factory.